JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 nothing #hide
 ````

-Which nicely demonstrates that smart choice of types can greatly affect the performance.
+Which nicely demonstrates that the choice of types affects the performance.
 Does it mean that we should always use `Tuples` instead of `Arrays`?
-Surely not, it is
-just that each is better for different use-case.
-Using Tuples means that compiler will
-compile special function for each tuple it observes, which is clearly wasteful.
+Surely not, it is  just that each is better for different use-case.
+Using Tuples means that compiler will  compile special function for each length of tuple and each combination of types of items it contains, which is clearly wasteful.

-# The type system
+# Julia type system

 ## Julia is dynamicaly typed
-Julia's type system is dynamic, which means that all types are resolved during runtime.
-**But**, if the compiler can infer types of all variables of a function, it can specialize
-the function for that given type of variables which lead to an efficient code.
-Consider a
-modified example where we represent two wolfpacks:
+Julia's type system is dynamic, which means that all types are resolved during runtime. **But**, if the compiler can infer types of all variables of the called function, it can specialize the function for that given type of variables which lead to an efficient code.
+Consider a modified example where we represent two wolfpacks:

 ````@example lecture
 wolfpack_a =  [Wolf("1", 1), Wolf("2", 2), Wolf("3", 3)]
 wolfpack_b =  Any[Wolf("1", 1), Wolf("2", 2), Wolf("3", 3)]
 ````

 `wolfpack_a` carries a type `Vector{Wolf}` while `wolfpack_b` has a type `Vector{Any}`.
-This means that in the first case, the compiler know that all items are of the type `Wolf`
-and it can specialize functions using this information.
-In case of `wolfpack_b`, he does
-not know which animal he will encounter (although all are of the same type), and therefore
-it needs to dynamically resolve the type of each item upon its use.
-This ultimately leads
-to less performant code.
+This means that in the first case, the compiler know that all items are of the type `Wolf`and it can specialize functions using this information.
+In case of `wolfpack_b`, he does not know which animal he will encounter (although all are of the same type), and therefore it needs to dynamically resolve the type of each item upon its use.
+This ultimately leads to less performant code.

 ````@example lecture
 @btime energy(wolfpack_a)